Published on August 15, 2022

 Inflammation is the body’s natural response to injury and disease.
 For example, when you get a deep cut, the area around the cut becomes red and painful to touch.
 This minor inflammation around the wounded area helps repair the damaged tissue and aids with the healing process.

-Having your organs marinating in visceral fat 24/7 is inflammatory (to say the least!) to those organs, and long-term inflammation caused by excess visceral fat damages your body and increases your risk for cancer.
+Having your organs marinated in visceral fat 24/7 is inflammatory (to say the least!) to those organs, and long-term inflammation caused by excess visceral fat damages your body and increases your risk for cancer.

 Being obese is like having a factory in your body polluting you with cancer-causing chemicals every day.